EvilMuffinHa/OpenVUE/README.md

 - **What you'll need:** A MongoDB or MongoDB-compatible database (v3.2 or later), Node.js (v10.x or later w/ NPM v6.x or later)
 - Create a `credentials.json` file under `/secure` *(in the OpenVUE directory)*
 - Set the `database`, `AESKey`, and `sessionKey` keys to your MongoDB URI and two random strings respectively.
 The AES key should be 16 bytes and in hex (32 chars).
 A new database will be created under the path listed and the session key will be used to encrypt the cookie used for seesion IDs.
+- Set the `svueplus` key to another MongoDB URI for the StudentVUE database.
 - Install the necessary server dependencies with `npm install`
 - Start the server up with `node index.js`!